sst/guide/_chapters/add-support-for-es6-javascript.md

   entry: {
   },
   target: 'node',
-  // because 'aws-skd' is not compatible with webpack,
+  // because 'aws-sdk' is not compatible with webpack,
   // we exclude all node dependencies
   externals: [nodeExternals()],
   // run babel on all .js files and skip those in node_modules